TheIoTLearningInitiative/EmbeddedLinux/documentation/Challenge.md

 __Instruction__

-> Implement a function to send the data from functionDataSensor through Bluetooth using a SPP protocol, Android BlueTerm Application
+> Implement a function to send the data from functionDataSensor through Bluetooth to an existing Android application (Android BlueTerm Application) using the SPP protocol

 # Subsystems, LED